RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ## VIDEORAM2 BOARD
   VIDEORAM2 is a screen memory of 64k of 12-bit words.
-It uses KR565RU6 that are soviet 4116s with just single VCC of +5V.
+It uses KR565RU6 that are soviet 2118 clone (16k x 1  RAM with just +5V).
   CPU also can have a direct connection to VRAM.
   It also comes with three 2114 (here TMM314AP) so 1024x12 SRAM.